 Households are the greatest source of food waste in the US, making this a critical area for action.
-In fact, 37% of all surplus food is generated by consumers, for reasons ranging from spoilage, concerns about date labels, fear that something has been left out too long, to simply not wanting leftovers.
-While not understanding proper food management is a big cause, much of the food waste coming from consumers occurs because of decisions made by other actors throughout the supply chain.
+In 2022, nearly half of all surplus food across the supply chain was generated by consumers, for reasons ranging from spoilage, concerns about date labels, fear that something has been left out too long, and simply not wanting leftovers.
+While not understanding proper food management is a big cause, much of the food waste coming from consumers occurs because of decisions made by other actors upstream in the supply chain.

-Nearly two-thirds of the prospective funding for reshaping consumer environments draws from Corporate Finance and Spending, in which businesses stand to benefit from branding and improved reputation through improving their customers’ food management habits.
+Over 60% of the prospective funding for reshaping consumer environments draws from Corporate Finance and Spending, in which businesses stand to gain brand and reputation benefits through improving their customers’ food management habits.
+Government Grants can play a significant role in funding local and national consumer campaigns.
 Private Equity and Venture Capital can fund the remaining need to further the innovation of in-home food management technologies that help consumers manage their food better, ultimately leading to less waste.